 ✓ Key talking points to be used for any C2M2 related presentation

 Overview.
 The Office of the Geographer at the U.S. Department of State is expanding global geospatial partnerships and capacity building to mitigate COVID-19 second order impacts through the Cities’ COVID Mitigation Mapping (C2M2) program.
-The program has 12 city-based projects, which are facilitated by three regional hubs, to build local capacity for using open data and geospatial technologies, strengthening international partnerships, and creating new data and analyses to inform data-driven decision making for planning to mitigate COVID-19 second-order impacts.
-The hubs facilitate local projects’ application of participatory and remote mapping methods to create open data, conduct analyses, and produce publicly available digital maps.
+The program has 12 city-based projects, which are facilitated by three regional hubs, to build local capacity for using open data and geospatial technologies, strengthening international partnerships, and creating new data and maps

 Varied themes.
 In each city, C2M2 project partners focus on key themes such as food security, the informal economy, tourism, health, and mobility to understand second-order impacts of COVID-19.They generate open data and analytic products to support data-driven decision-making for economic and social needs(such as health, water, and education services).

-Global networks.
-City projects are initiated by regional geospatial hubs, who work with local experts to develop partnerships with municipalities, universities, and non-governmental organizations.
-The Cities’ COVID Mitigation Mapping program (C2M2) builds on global networks of geospatial experts to analyze second-order impacts of COVID-19.

 MapGive goals.
 MapGive’s C2M2 program aims to increase understanding of the distribution and gaps in resources available to vulnerable populations in urban communities.
-This includes
+This includes building partnerships to enhance geospatial capacity to use data and maps and help mitigate COVID-19 second order impacts in vulnerable communities.
+The hubs facilitate local projects’ application of participatory and remote mapping methods to create open data, conduct analyses, and produce publicly available digital maps.

 Sample Social Media Messages